Payment in lieu of notice (PILON)

 What is PILON or payment in lieu of notice?

-For example, if an employee has a three month notice period, the employer might decide that they want today to be the last day of your employment.
+For example, if you have has a three month notice period, your employer might decide that they want today to be the last day of your employment.
+In such a case, they will be paying your wages for three months, even though you aren’t working any longer.

 Can I get payment in lieu of notice in my settlement agreement?